 D.2 The depreciation costs for equipment, infrastructure or other assets (new or second-hand) as recorded in the KIC Partner's accounts are eligible, if they were purchased in accordance with Article 8.1.1 and written off in accordance with international accounting standards and the KIC Partner's usual accounting practices.

-By way of exception, the cost of purchasing equipment, infrastructure or other assets (new or second-hand) as recorded in the partner’s accounts, limited for the purpose of supporting the setting up and the development of the KIC LE and Co-location Centres, planned and budgeted uniquely under the area of management and coordination, is eligible up to EUR 750 000, if the equipment, infrastructure or other asset was purchased in accordance with Article 8.1.1.
+By way of exception, the cost of purchasing equipment, infrastructure or other assets (new or second-hand) as recorded in the KIC Partner’s accounts, limited for the purpose of supporting the setting up and the development of the KIC LE and Co-location Centres, planned and budgeted uniquely under the area of management and coordination, is eligible up to EUR 750 000, if the equipment, infrastructure or other asset was purchased in accordance with Article 8.1.1.
 The use of this option needs to be indicated in Annex 1, subject to prior approval by the EIT.

 The costs of renting or leasing equipment, infrastructure or other assets (including related duties, taxes and charges such as non-deductible value added tax (VAT) paid by the KIC Partner are also eligible, if they do not exceed the depreciation costs of similar equipment, infrastructure or assets and do not include any financing fees.